fleetdm/fleet/articles/happy-1st-anniversary-fleet.md

 ## What's next?

 On the road ahead we plan to continue releasing iterative steps to bring value to our users, and the osquery community, by providing a privacy-friendly, self-service, and open source device management solution.
-He’s a little teaser of what’s to come in the months ahead:
+Here’s a little teaser of what’s to come in the months ahead:

 - Improvements to vulnerability detection — vulnerable software across all devices and ability to ignore certain vulnerabilities.
 - Improvements to the software inventory — last used date, installation date.